hanimao/devOps-notes-/OCI.md

 **Terms**

-Bottleneck; Area where resource contention is highest
+Bottleneck; Area of a system where resource contention is highest.
+Produces a slowness so you have to find these bottlenecks.
 Throughput: work per unit time
-Response time: Time to complete a given workload Baseline:Should capture usage highs and lows
+Response time: Time to complete a given workload
+Baseline: A representation of system peShould capture usage highs and lows
 Snapshot: Can be overlaid to compare against baselines